-Table 6-1.
+Table 6-2.
 PTAD Register Field Descriptions

-Field Description Port A Data Register Bits - For port A pins that are inputs, reads return the logic level on the pin.
+Field Description 7:6, 3:0 PTAD[7:6, 3:0] Port A Data Register Bits - For port A pins that are inputs, reads return the logic level on the pin.
 For port A pins that are configured as outputs, reads return the last value written to this register.
-PTAD[3:0] Writes are latched into all bits of this register.
+Writes are latched into all bits of this register.
 For port A pins that are configured as outputs, the logic level is driven out the corresponding MCU pin.
 Reset forces PTAD to all 0s, but these 0s are not driven out the corresponding pins because reset also configures all port pins as high-impedance inputs with pull-ups/pull-downs disabled.
+5:4 Reserved Reserved Bits - These bits are unused on this MCU, writes have no affect and could read as 1s or 0s.

-6.5.1.2 Port A Data Direction Register (PTADD)
+6.6.1.2 Port A Data Direction Register (PTADD)